Superalgos/Superalgos/README.md

 ### Changes in Dependency Managment

 **IMPORTANT:**  Superalgos no longer contains the node dependencies needed to run within this repository.
-After you have finished running `app.update`, in order to finish upgrading to Beta 10 you will need to run the new setup command.
+Follow these steps to make sure your installation updates correctly.

+**A.** Check to make sure you are running an updated version of node greater than version 12 and npm greater than version 5.
+You can check which version you have by typing `node -v` and `npm -v` into a command prompt or terminal.
+If your version numbers are below these, you can update your installation by following the instructions outlined in the "Node JS Installation" step above.

+**B.** Launch your old Superalgos instance and run `app.update` to gather the Beta 10 update.

+**C.** Then close the UI and shutdown the Client.

-**A.** Open a terminal or command prompt and navigate to your Superalgos directory.
+**D.** Open a fresh terminal or command prompt and navigate to your Superalgos directory.

-**B.** Enter the following command:
+**E.** Enter the following command:
 ```
 node setup
 ```
 Then wait until you are able to type within the terminal again.

-### Refactoring

-The following refactoring have beed done over the codebase and all plugins of all types.
-For your workspaces to be ported you will need to refactor the contents of My Workspaces folder and any plugins of your own too.

-1. Multi-Period -> Multi-Time-Frame
-2. Multi Period -> Multi Time Frame
-3. MultiPeriod -> MultiTimeFrame
-4. multiPeriod -> multiTimeFrame
-5. @Period -> @TimeFrame
-6. periodName -> timeFrameLabel
-7. Muti-Period-Market -> Multi-Time-Frame-Market

-Your refactoring needs to include Folder Names.
-You will find several folders to rename at the Data-Storage folder structure.
-Because of the changes derived from splitting the Master Data Mine into several different Data Mines, you will probably need to reprocess all your indicators.

-An easy way to deal with all this is to:

-1. Delete the Log-Files folder
-2. At Data Storage, delete all except Masters / Exchange Raw Data and Masters / Candles Volumes.
-This will prevent you from downloading all data again and building all candles agains, which is the most time consuming process.
-The rest of the indicators you can process them again.

 **NOTE FOR USERS RUNNING IN HEADLESS ENVIRONMENT:**  You will need to add the `noShortcuts` flag while running `node setup` to suppress installing GUI shortcuts.
 To do this type: